bpladewig/academic-profile/content/project/promise/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
 The Promise project is a DFG funded Research Unit, and is a collaboration with Uni Freiburg and KIT Karlsruhe.
-Bradley Ladewig is the leader of Project 3 (TP3).
+Bradley Ladewig is the leader of Project 3 (TP3) on photochemical reactors.